Killer-cell immunoglobulin-like receptor: Expression

 Activating and inhibitory KIR receptors are expressed on NK cells in patchy, variegated combinations, leading to distinct NK cells.
-The IgSF and CTLR superfamily inhibitory receptors expressed on the surface of NK cells are each expressed on a subset of NK cells in such a way that not all classes of inhibitory NK cell receptors are expressed on each NK cell, but there is some overlap.
+KIR gene expression is regulated by mechanisms of DNA methylation.
+The HLA class I regulated control of NK cell function can be exploited in an allogeneic bone marrow transplantation setting to eradicate acute myeloid leukemias.The IgSF and CTLR superfamily inhibitory receptors expressed on the surface of NK cells are each expressed on a subset of NK cells in such a way that not all classes of inhibitory NK cell receptors are expressed on each NK cell, but there is some overlap.
 This creates unique repertories of NK cells, increasing the specificity with which NK cells recognize virally-infected and transformed self-cells.
 Expression of KIR receptors is determined primarily by genetic factors, but recent studies have found that epigenetic mechanisms also play a role in KIR receptor expression.
 Activating and inhibitory KIR receptors that recognize the same class I MHC molecule are mostly not expressed by the same NK cell.
 This pattern of expression is beneficial in that target cells that lack inhibitory MHC molecules but express activating MHC molecules are extremely sensitive to cytolysis.